Summer Camp: Physical Literacy Specialist

 - Ensure that all scheduled activities are engaging to campers, age and stage appropriate

-- Ensure that camp counsellors are appropriately prepared for any activities that are self-guided and have had a chance to adequately review any applicable literature before they are to deliver that activity
+- Ensure that camp counselors are appropriately prepared for any activities that are self-guided and have had a chance to adequately review any applicable literature before they are to deliver that activity

 - Assist in day to day camp activities